matosjoaops/dockerlive-study/task-2/instructions.md

 ### Objective

-The objective of this task is to improve the supplied Dockerfile, making it more secure, while maintaining existing functionality.
+The objective of this task is to improve the supplied Dockerfile by making it more secure, while maintaining existing functionality.

 ### Project Description